 This immersion in a bilingual world continues throughout the child’s education.
 Students follow a curriculum combining the best of the French and English systems.
-EIFA is accredited by the French Ministry of Education up to Year 6 and will soon extend this accreditation to Year 7.
+EIFA is accredited by the French Ministry of Education up to Year 7.
 The school is inspected regularly by both the French Ministry of Education and by OFSTED.

 EIFA is one of the very few schools to offer students the opportunity to choose between the International Baccalaureate® and the Bilingual International Baccalaureate®.
 Both are regarded as excellent preparation for higher education and therefore welcomed by leading universities worldwide.

-The school stands out as much because of its excellent teaching, small class sizes (the adult to student ratio in the school stands at 1 to 5) and its personalised teaching, as for the richness of its curriculum, which includes dance, music, yoga, art and drama, as well as an extensive range of extra curricular activities,
+The school stands out thanks to both its excellent personalised teaching, small class sizes (the adult to student ratio in the school stands at 1 to 5) and the richness of its curriculum, which includes dance, music, yoga, art and drama, as well as an extensive range of extra-curricular activities.

 The small class sizes, alongside the quality and richness of the education and the international experience of the teachers, enable students to achieve excellent results and to develop their independence and foster a love of learning.

 Visitors often comment on the school’s warm welcome, combining a family atmosphere with the cultural richness that comes from the diverse nature of the student body.

 The Early Years Foundation Stage (EYFS) welcomes all children regardless of background, nationality or languages spoken.
 Children may be new to French or English or even both.
 Being immersed in a bilingual environment allows the children to make rapid progress.